slfhstr/LXC-OperationPrivacy-VOIP/README.md

 Test it.

 If you need to stop the app, the brutal way is `killall node`.
-Because you're running in a LXC container, you should not affacted anything else.
+Because you're running in a LXC container, you should not affect anything else.

-If you leave the termoinal running, you can see status messages when you interact with the browser.
+If you leave the terminal running, you can see status messages when you interact with the browser.

-If you ensure you yse the trailing `&`, you can exit from the container and your VPS terminal, and the app should continue running.
+If you ensure you use the trailing `&`, you can exit from the container and your VPS terminal, and the app should continue running.

+NB : if you later edt the `.env` to turn off signups (so others cannot hijack and abuse your installation), you will need to kill and restart node, and also delete the profile in the app and set it up again : see the Notes section below.

 ---
 ## notes
-- I haven't used the app for voice, so no knowledge here
-- I haven't tested all aspects of the app (e.g. attachments)
-- Telnyx has rate limits to avoid sending abuse
 - **the big one** : config changes in the app, e.g. the `.env` file, need the profile in the browser to be deleted and re-created.
 This will lead to past messages being lost.
 Save them somehow if you need them.
+- I haven't used the app for voice, so no knowledge there, and I'm not sure I will be using the app for voice
+- I haven't tested all aspects of the app (e.g. attachments)
+- Telnyx has rate limits to avoid sending abuse
 - I haven't tested any keepalive measure to ensure the app stays running (check out notes at bottom of Michael's instructions).
 I am not convinced they are needed but hey, what do I know.

 I hope this is helpful.